mandax/d3dt-addon/README.md

 	![Generator Panel](img/step01.jpg)

-2. To use on BGE set "Hide characters" off and if you want to use the characters just as a characters map, make sure that you are generating it in a different layer:
+2. To use on BGE turn the "Hide characters" off and if you want to use the characters just as a map, make sure that you are generating it in a different layer:

     ![Different Layer](img/step03.jpg)